 Trail Experience and Terrain

-From the summit, the panoramic views justify every step of the challenging ascent.
-The Bow Valley spreads out below, with the town of Canmore visible to the east and the imposing peaks of the front ranges rising in all directions.
-On clear days, you can identify dozens of named peaks, from the familiar outline of the Three Sisters to the more distant summits of Banff National Park.
+From the summit, the payoff is real.
+The Bow Valley spreads out below you, with Canmore visible to the east and the front ranges rising in every direction.
+On a clear day you can pick out the Three Sisters, and the more distant summits of Banff National Park fill the western horizon.

 Wildlife and Natural Features